caam37830/git-tutorial/collaborating.md

 git checkout -b <branchname>
 ```

+Now, you can work in this branch without having conflicts with changes in other branches.

 ## Merging

 When two people work on the same repository, they may need to merge their work together